HmsRalte/PDF-Encryption/README.md

    *This is crucial for correctly interpreting the binary data within the PDF, which includes both textual content and binary-encoded elements like images.*

-   -> 'as file': assigns the file object to the variable file for further operations within the indented block.
+   - 'as file': assigns the file object to the variable file for further operations within the indented block.

-   -> Inside this block, we can perform operations such as reading, writing or processing the contents of the opened PDF file.
-Once this block is exited  the file is automatically closed thanks to the 'with' statement.
+   *Inside this block, we can perform operations such as reading, writing or processing the contents of the opened PDF file.
+Once this block is exited  the file is automatically closed thanks to the 'with' statement.*

 2. **pdf_reader = PyPDF2.PdfReader(file)**

-   -file: The file object representing the opened PDF file in binary mode.
+   - file: The file object representing the opened PDF file in binary mode.

-   -pdf_reader: This parameter provides methods to access and manipulate the contents of the PDF file.
+   - pdf_reader: This parameter provides methods to access and manipulate the contents of the PDF file.

 3. **pdf_writer = PyPDF2.PdfWriter()**
    *the line initializes a PdfFileWriter object from the PyPDF2 library, which is used for creating or modifying PDF files.